quorumcontrol/tupelo-docs/docs/whitepaper.md

 #### Sending Proposals

 Chain Tree owners sending `PROPOSE` messages need to make a best effort to decide which $$Signer(s)$$ to send a proposal to in order to maximize the chance of their proposal being notarized.
 The `CurrentCycle`, `CurrentEpoch`, and `CurrentActiveSigners` properties stored in the Notary Group Chain Tree state can be used to make assumptions of values that will succeed.
-Since Signers in cycle $$C$$ will accept and notarize proposals in cycle $$C-4\ …\ C+1$$, this is a practically useful scheme that will rarely result in Chain Tree owners having to resend their transactions.
+Since Signers in cycle $$C$$ will accept and notarize proposals in cycle $$C-4\ \ldots\ C+1$$, this is a practically useful scheme that will rarely result in Chain Tree owners having to resend their transactions.

 #### Edge Cases
 One edge case that occurs around epoch boundaries is when multiple proposals extending the same tip specify different cycles that imply different epochs, for example $$E$$ and $$E+1$$.
 Since the proposal’s cycle defines active Signer sets, these proposals may be gossipped to different Notary Groups.
 The `CurrentCycle`, `CurrentEpoch`, and `CurrentActiveSigners` properties stored in the Notary Group Chain Tree state can reduce the likelihood of this situation.
 However, Chain Tree owners can specify arbitrary cycles in their proposals so the protocol must be designed to prevent two transactions extending the same tip from being notarized.